What Is an AI Workflow? Beginner Guide With a Real 3-Step Example

 Why Understanding AI Workflows Matters

-Key Insight: Most users try to improve AI by asking for “better answers.”
-Advanced users improve AI by controlling the process that produces the answer.
+Key Insight: Most users try to improve AI by asking for better answers.
+More experienced users improve the process that creates the answer.

 Comparison of AI Workflow Types and Human Involvement